Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-The handling of ghosts fields makes BRST formalism \cite{Green-Schwarz-Witten} specially well suited.
-We define the BRST operator from the matter and ghost fields satisfying $Q^{2}=0$.
-Then physical states are defined as those in the cohomolgy of the $Q$ operator with minimum ghost number.
+The presence of ghosts fields makes BRST formalism~\cite{Green-Schwarz-Witten} specially well suited.
+The BRST operator is defined from the matter and ghost fields satisfying $Q^{2}=0$.
+Physical states are defined as those in the cohomolgy of the $Q$ operator with minimum ghost number.

-The quantum field theory on the world-sheet describing the embedding in the target space has the special property of having a traceless energy-momentum tensor; in other words, it is a two-dimensional conformal field theory.
-Up to now we have worked with a flat target space metric.
-We could instead start with a general target space with metric $G_{\mu\nu}$.
-Since to construct a string theory we need a two-dimensional conformal field theory, we demand that the $\beta$-function $\beta_{\mu\nu}(G)$ associated with the quantum field theory on the world-sheet vanishes (as it is required for conformal invariance).
-Then we would obtain constrains on the background metric in the form $\beta_{\mu\nu}(G)=0$.
-These equations, in the lowest order in powers of $\alpha^{'}$, will give us the Einstein equations for $G_{\mu\nu}$ (see below).
+We have seen how the two-dimensional world-sheet field theory defined by the embedding fields~$X^{\mu}$ is a conformal field theory also at the quantum level.
+So far we have considered strings propagating on a flat target space, but we would like to consider more general metrics~$G_{\mu\nu}$.
+Since consistency of the theory requires that it defines a two-dimensional conformal field theory, in this case we need to demand that the theory's beta function vanishes identically,~$\beta_{\mu\nu}(G)=0$.
+As we will see in sec.~\ref{sec:stringy_einstein_eq} in more detail, at leading order in~$\alpha'$ these conditions are precisely the Einstein equations.

-\subsection{Conformal Field Theory}
+\subsection{Conformal field theory}

-As we have seen, conformal field theories (CFT) are the starting point for the construction of classical string models.
-We now review the basic properties of these theories.
-Two-dimensional CFT's were studied in a seminal paper by Belavin, Polyakov and Zamolodchikov \cite{Belavin-Polyakov-Zamolodchikov} which has become the basic reference on the subject (for a general review see also \cite{Ginsparg}).
+Two-dimensional conformal field theories (CFT) are the basic building blocks to construct string models and for this reason we are now reviewing some basic properties of these theories.
+They were studied in the seminal paper by Belavin, Polyakov, and Zamolodchikov~\cite{Belavin-Polyakov-Zamolodchikov}, one of the basic references on the subject (for a general review see also~\cite{Ginsparg}).